 Participating Municipalities within the jurisdiction of the Ganaraska Region Conservation Authority may appoint Members in accordance with Section 14 of the Act.
+An additional agricultural sector representative may be appointed to the Authority by the Minister.

-Appointed Members must reside in a Participating Municipality within the Authority's area of jurisdiction and may include citizens as well as elected members of municipal councils.
-Collectively, the appointed Members comprise the Authority, and for the purposes of this by-law are also referred to as the General Membership or Board Members.
+Members must reside in a Participating Municipality within the Authority's area of jurisdiction and may include citizens as well as elected members of municipal councils.
+Collectively, the appointed Members for the purposes of this by-law are also referred to as the General Membership or Board Members.

 At least 70 per cent of a municipality's appointees must be selected from among the members of the municipal council, unless the municipality obtains permission from the Minister to select less than 70 per cent of its appointees from among the members of the municipal council.
+Additional appointees may include an additional member who may be appointed by the Minister as a representative of the agricultural sector.